borkdude/blog/posts/speeding-up-builds-fs-modified-since.md

 (#object[sun.nio.fs.UnixPath 0x108eff48 "b"])
 ```

-We see that when the file `b` was modified since `a`.
+We see that the file `b` was modified since `a`.
 This is because we touched
 `b` after we touched `a`.

 Now let's touch `a` again: